 how to make a well for gluten free egg noodles

-Mix the pasta dough: Use a fork to scramble the eggs then start to slowly pull in the flour from the outside to mix the eggs and flour together.
+Mix the pasta dough: Use a fork to slowly pull the flour mixture from the outside to mix the eggs and flour together.
 Add the remaining 1/2 cup as needed until it forms a slightly sticky pasta.

 gluten free egg noodle dough in a bowl